aprakarsa/mini-job-board/README.md

 ---

-## 📌 FFuture Enhancements and Optimizations with Extended Time
+## 📌 Future Enhancements and Optimizations with Extended Time

 1. Add full-text search and keyword filtering
    Enable users to search jobs by title, company name, or description using Supabase’s full-text search or a search service like Algolia.